Labour's rent controls hit housing investment, UK property firms warn

-LONDON A pledge to introduce rent controls by the Labour party could dissuade companies from investing in the construction of homes for rent, two big landlords have warned.
+LONDON May 16 A pledge to introduce rent controls by Britain's opposition Labour party could dissuade companies from investing in the construction of homes for rent, two big landlords have warned.

 Labour leader Ed Milliband said last month he would bring in rent controls and longer tenancy agreements if he wins next year's election, which he said would help the rising number of Britons who rent rather than own their homes.